Enregistré comme favori 252 fois

 Languages are the keys to other cultures, and they bring us inside a world that we can't otherwise fully understand.
 Plus, they show appreciation, and an effort to reach out beyond our own threshold.

-We have enhanced spaces for you to create your own outdoor environment, and we also have some charming woodsy dwellings of a more traditional nature that will keep you cozy and dry.
-A larger abode with a separate upstairs bedroom for two, has a wood stove, sink with counters & cabinets, and a mini-kitchen, so you could stay into the fall, possibly through the winter, though the water is presently carry-in.
-Another is an insulated mini-cabin with a single bed, a tiny sink and a camping-type cooking set up.
-It also has heat which could allow a visit through November.
-Both have electricity and use either a port-o-potty or outhouse, and should have running water (catchment?) by the summer of 2022.
+We have enhanced spaces for you to create your own outdoor environment, and we also have several private woodsy dwellings of a more charming, traditional nature that will keep you cozy and dry.
+A stylin' larger abode with a separate upstairs Queen bedroom for two, has a wood stove, sink with counters & cabinets, and a mini-kitchen, so you could stay into the fall, possibly through the winter.
+Another is an insulated mini-cabin with a single bed and a tiny sink.
+It also has heat which could allow a visit through October (into November?)
+Both have electricity and use either a port-o-potty or outhouse, and may have running water (catchment?) sometime.
+There are other intriguing living options as well, for couples or singles, and you might help build or finish some.
+Oh, and we just picked up a '65 Airstream that we'll be tuning up!
+You can tent it if you'd like, but we find that roofs come in awfully handy.
+We ask that you leave your quarters better than you found them, and totally prepared for our next guest.
+You are responsible for any damage done.

-We can share many breakfasts and dinners together to relax & converse, and you'll also get some supplies to supplement fixing your own food as well.
-Lunch we do on the fly.
-In season, the garden is generally pretty robust (as long as we keep the crop rotation going. ;) We eat TONS of greens, as I was a complete vegebatarian for 17 years (and a vegan for 1, tough! ;), and am quite handy in the kitchen, cooking to suit most of your dietary preferences -- but enjoy eating other's culinary creations.
-Our 5-Star International Cuisine temps diners to "seconds", and we welcome guest chefs.
-We're generally up and engaged from about 7:00am to 9:00pm, but try to eat breakfast by 8:30 or 9:00 and dinner around 6:00 or 6:30, keeping our afternoons free (but we're pretty flexy.)
-Our summer schedule runs a bit later with the longer daylight hours, and days off can rotate between weekends to mid-week, depending on Luna's school and tourist traffic.
+We can share some breakfasts and dinners together to relax & converse, and you'll also get supplies to supplement fixing your own food as well.
+Lunch we often do on the fly.
+In season, the garden is generally pretty robust.
+We eat TONS of greens, as I was a complete vegebatarian for 17 years and a vegan for 1, (which was too tough, so lamentably, we are not offering the vegan option), and am quite handy in the kitchen, cooking to suit most (but not all) of your dietary preferences -- but enjoy eating other's culinary creations.
+(Please be specific about any & all restrictions, as communal cooking can be tricky!
+We'd prefer lacto/ovo veggers -- or casual carnivores ;) Our 5-Star International Cuisine temps diners to "seconds", and we welcome guest chefs.
+Your contribution with food prep & clean-up is an integral part of our meals together, so if you're not cooking, please wash the dishes (etc.) & clean up the kitchen.
+We're usually up and engaged from about 7:00am to 9:00pm, but try to eat breakfast by 8:00 or 8:30, and dinner usually around 6:30 or 7:00, keeping our afternoons free (but we're pretty flexy.)
+Our summer schedule runs a bit later, with the longer daylight hours.
+Days off can rotate between weekends to mid-week, depending on Luna's school, and tourist traffic.
 Oh, and there's usually a passable cell signal and fiber-optic WiFi access from the central buildings and some of the others, which is pretty sweet in lil' ole Vermont.
+Whenever you need anything (ice cream, a hug, alone time), please don't hesitate to express yourself.
+(That's how we get our 5 stars! ;) We are all about keeping it up front, and sharing our needs and emotions -- maintaining harmony in diversification.
+It's not always heaven up here (just close), and nobody's perfect, but through open, clear communication, we keep the mo-jo runnin'.
+Relationships with flexibility and respect help remind us that we are all One.

-We are near a lot of great spaces & places, but everything is a bit of a drive in this part of the country, which is steeped in history and natural beauty.
+We are near a lot of great spaces & places, which involves a drive in this part of the country, that is steeped in history and natural beauty.
 The "Fourteenth State" has always had traditional Yankee roots while being progressive and free-thinking, and that tradition carries on today.
 Brattleboro is about half an hour away (and quite the hip little berg, rated "Top Ten" in several categories) as is Keene, N.H., and there's a fair amount to do in both, culturally and practically.
 Putney and Bellows Falls (10-15 minutes -- normally for entertainment, movies, restaurants, laundry, hardware, etc,) are also happening, but on a smaller scale.
 We get out to hear local music, go to Gallery Walk, hitting other fun stuff that pops up (and there's lots), and have a strong social, tribal connection with another Workaway host family of 4, nearby.
-Public transportation is pretty sketchy in Vermont, but we go out almost daily and you could use a vehicle (stick-shift) if you needed one to shop or whatever.
+Public transportation is pretty sketchy in Vermont, but we go out almost daily and you might use a vehicle (stick-shift) if you needed one to shop or whatever.
+And we have bikes of all sorts.
 We work hard, but we play hard.
 And we do "party", but at the right time, in the right place, believing in moderation of all things.
-Please write me if you have any questions or needs that might help you consider a visit to our gates.
-Aloha.
+And in joining our family, you'll experience some dad/daughter banter, so brace yourself for life with a teenager. ;0 Please write me if you have any questions or needs that might help you consider a visit to our gates.

 Accès Internet limité